In this post, I want to share a most wonderful recipe from the book – tahcheen-e morgh (baked yoghurt rice with chicken).

 *The recipe for saffron liquid specifies 20 strands of saffron to 2 tablespoons of boiling water, instructing that they be lightly, briefly and carefully toasted in a dry pan over medium heat, ground in a mortar and infused in boiling water for at least 1 hour.
 I dislike the strong earthy taste that comes from too much saffron so I used approximately 10 strands in 3 tablespoons of boiling water and didn’t bother to toast them before infusing.

-+I didn’t have any orange-flower water so used just 2 tiny drops of (the much stronger) natural orange extract that I had in stock.
++I didn’t have any orange-flower water (also known as orange blossom water) so used just 2 tiny drops of (the much stronger) natural orange extract that I had in stock.
 This worked well.

 ~ I prefer the taste and texture of thigh, so used only thigh meat and no breast.